CAYPTSOP/Standard-Operating-Procedure-SOP-/Thermodynamics/README.md

 ### Thermodynamics

 **Thermodynamics** folder includes abundant information on Thermodynamics related topics.
-In this collection, you will find SOP such as:
+In this collection, you will find SOPs including:
 1. Temperature Measurement Techniques